KFC to give out free chicken nuggets for Mother’s Day

 “The KFC Nuggets of Appreciation meal makes it easy for her to enjoy both with a meal the whole family will love this Mother’s Day.
 With new KFC Nuggets included for free, it’s KFC’s way of showing appreciation for moms everywhere.”

-The exact price of the meal wasn’t released, but the cost can vary at each KFC location, according to the news release.
+The price of the KFC meal will vary by location, according to the news release.

-The card will be emailed to customers when the meal is ordered.

-KFC permanently added nuggets to its menus in March after removing other items from its menus.
+KFC permanently added nuggets to its menus in March after removing other items.